uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 A multi-faceted and personal approach that actively engages Survivors is required.

 The Commission strongly believes that Survivors’ stories must be preserved.
 The loss of these documents would be a blow to Canada’s national memory of a significant historic injustice, could contribute to the possibility that future generations would never know of the abuses in residential schools, and could contribute to the argument of those who would assert that this never happened.
-The Commission intends to vigorously advance a position to prevent the destruction of the IAP documents without the informed consent of individual Survivors.
+The Commission intends to vigorously advance a position to prevent the destruction of the =|IAP=Independent Assessment Process= documents without the informed consent of individual Survivors.

 ## The National Events